life-itself/community/content/morning-creative-practice.md

 >*My mind, body and soul were nourished by the creative practices Sylvie offered as well as the group sharing their work and a part of themselves.*

 **Our creative side is so precious so let’s make time for it.
 Join our Morning Creative Practices calls with Sylvie Barbier every Wednesday 7:30am (UK).
-[Grab the early bird discount and book yourself on for only £75!](https://ti.to/art-earth-tech/online-calls)**
+[Book now for only £30!](https://ti.to/art-earth-tech/online-calls)**

 Every Wednesday 7:30-8:30am (UK).
 Full details of time and dates below: